Tight Bounds for Restricted Grid Scheduling: Conclusions and Open Problems

 One could also consider the Grid Scheduling problem for two bin sizes, $S$ and $L \neq 2S-1$.
 For example, when $L$ is a multiple of $S$, then the algorithm of Example 2, which always uses as many items of size $L$ as possible, is optimal and, hence, has competitive ratio 1.
 It would be interesting to see if changing the ratio of $S$ to $L$ could improve the lower bound.
 We conjecture that it does not.

 For the general problem, where there could be more than two sizes of items, we would like to close the gap between our lower bound and the upper bound of $\frac{13}{7}$ in \cite{BF10}.
-Using many item sizes, it is not hard to prove a lower bound of $\frac{3}{2}$ on the strict competitive ratio (the competitive ratio where the additive constant in the definition is zero).
-However, the strict competitive ratio is not very interesting for this problem, since the ratio can be made larger simply by increasing the size of $M$ and giving a last bin of size $M$.

 Finally, it would be interesting to consider the competitive ratio of randomized algorithms for the Grid Scheduling problem or Restricted Grid Scheduling problem against an oblivious adversary.